AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

       >[!WARNING]
       >
-      >If you lose access to an account with TFA and have no recovery codes, you must contact your project administrator, or [submit a Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to reset the TFA application.
+      >If you lose access to an account with TFA and have no recovery codes, you must contact your project administrator, or [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to reset the TFA application.

 1. After completing the TFA setup, click **Save** to update your account.